AK2877/CST1510-Week1to5/README.md

 # CST1510-Week1to5
-Contains all the files from week 1 to 5 for CST-1510
+Contains all the Lab files from week 1 to 5 for CST-1510